Lxlp38/MythicScribe/README.md

 This extension contributes the following settings:

-* `MythicScribe.alwaysEnabled`: When enabled, this extension will no longer check for a /MythicMobs/ folder to be uptream in order to parse the file.
+* `MythicScribe.alwaysEnabled`: When enabled, this extension will no longer check for a /MythicMobs/ folder to be uptream in order to parse the file
 * `MythicScribe.enableEmptyBracketsAutomaticRemoval`: Enable the removal of empty curly brackets `{}` by moving the cursor past them
+* `MythicScribe.regexForMythicmobsFile`: determine which files are Mythicmobs ones based on a custom regex
+* `MythicScribe.regexForMetaskillFile`: determine which files are Metaskill ones based on a custom regex